Brighton City Airport: Film appearances

 Due to its listed period facilities and art deco main building, Brighton City Airport has been used by film-makers seeking to portray a small town airport, or also for historical reconstructions of airport scenes from the 1930s onwards.
+It was used in 1984 to film scenes set at Singapore Airport for the series Tenko.

 The airport has appeared in the Netflix TV series The Crown and three episodes of Agatha Christie's Poirot ("The Adventure of the Western Star", "Death in the Clouds" and "Lord Edgware Dies").
 External shots of the airport were also used in the films The Da Vinci Code and Woman in Gold.
 The airport was used in the feature-length documentary Angel Without Wings and A Dark Reflection.